Signed in as:

 His monoprints are in permanent collections of the New Haven Paint and Clay Club, the Boston and New York Public libraries, the Fogg Museum, and many private collections.

 After many years of exile from painting, in 1990 Avakian made a life saving shift to printmaking, specifically monotypes and monoprints.
-His foray into this medium necessitated an intensive exploration of many traditional and non-traditional tools, such as papers, and materials that expanded his skills and knowledge.
-This was combined with Avakian's already acquired painting skills and compositional acumen that resulted in having a high degree of confidence in
+His foray into this medium necessitated an intensive exploration of traditional and non-traditional tools, such as papers, and materials that expanded his skills and knowledge.
+This acqisition combined with Avakian's painting skills and compositional acumen resulted in having a high degree of technical ability

 Avakian became seriously interested in drawing during his early grammer school years when his father drew him a horse with a rider.
 This moment began a bond of love for Avakian.
 In the latter years of grammer school he admired the masterful story telling and painting technique of Norman Rockwell.
 During his high school years he was mentored by Lincoln Levinson his art teacher.
-For his dedication as an art student he was awarded 3-gold keys ; one for photography, drawing, and painting.
+For his dedication as an art student he was awarded 5-gold keys; for photography, drawing, and painting.
 At the SMFA, he studied with the Belgian painter Jan Cox who's paintings had a strong influence on him.
 Avakian traveled to NY city to see Cox's bewitching Orpheus and Eurydice paintings at the Catherine Viviano Gallery.
 Jan Cox happened to be there, and was willing to sit in front of his his large-scale painting for a historical snapshot.
 In grad school, Alber's color course had a powerful effect him, while his paintings in class were considered "idiosyncratic" and he was harsly judged to be "unteachable" by an abstract painter from New York.
 His enrollment in Existential Philosophy, introduced him to the writtings of Heidegger, Husserl, Sartre, and others that opened his mind in a wonderous way beyond anything he could have imagined.
-Also his on-going interest in design and brought him in contact with Gestalt psychology, and the interior world of the psyche, and C. G. Jung whose writtings had a profound influence on him.
-After grad school, Avakian read the biography BLACK ANGEL: A Life of Arshile Gorky authored by Nuritza Matossian.
-In the life of Gorky, Avakian found a soulful kinship with Gorky's existential challenges, includinng his multiple losses, lonliness, and despair that finally drove him to take his life.
-Gorky's life had in some unexplicable way entered Avakian's art with loving compassionate silence.
+Also his on-going interest in design brought him in contact with Gestalt psychology, and the interior world of the psyche, and C. G. Jung whose writtings had a profound influence on him.
+After grad school, Avakian read the biography BLACK ANGEL: A Life of Arshile Gorky.
+In the life of Gorky, Avakian found a soulful kinship with Gorky's existential challenges, multiple losses, abject lonliness and despair that finally drove him to take his life.
+Gorky lives on in spirit.

 *See monoprint "Gorky & Me" under "Portraits" in slide show.